 If you’ve used a smartphone or a tablet recently, you’ve probably come across push notifications.
 They are the little pings your phone gives you to let you know that you’ve got a new social network message, your friend is waiting for you to take your turn on the latest game, or that band you like has just announced a concert in your town.
 As a developer, push notifications give you a new dimension to engage with your users in real time, anytime, regardless of whether or not they have your app open or whether or not their phone is even in their hand.
 Simply stated, push notifications are an important mechanism for creating more engaging mobile solutions.

-When targeting Android devices, it is easy to get started by using Google Plugin for Eclipse (GPE).
-GPE allows you to generate an App Engine Connected Android Project that provides the basic logic needed for sending push notifications using Google Cloud Messaging for Android from a mobile backend running on Google App Engine.
+When targeting Android devices, it is easy to get started by using Android Studio.
+The Cloud Tools for Android Studio provide Cloud Messaging Support that you can use to send push notifications using Google Cloud Messaging for Android from a mobile backend running on Google App Engine.

 Google Cloud Platform can also be used to send push notifications to iOS devices.
 However, sending push notifications to iOS devices using the Apple® Push Notification service (APNs) requires a different approach.
 The primary reason is that the APNs protocol is based on persistent sockets and the sender needs to limit the number of connections being established and torn down.
 This typically means that the sender cannot simply establish separate connections for each send request, but rather needs to reuse established connections or use connection pooling.